 The Society has determined that the loan proceeds constitute a conditional contribution under ASU 2018-08 and that final approval of the waiver of the loan from the SBA and the lender constitutes a significant barrier.
-As a result, the Society has recorded a refundable advance liability for the full amount of the loan as of December 31, 2020.
+As a result, the Society has recorded a refundable advance liability for the full amount of the loans as of December 31, 2021 and 2020.

-On January 26, 2021, the SBA approved forgiveness of the Society's PPP loan.
-The Society will recognize the full amount of the forgiven loan as a contribution made in the year ended December 31, 2021.
+On January 26, 2021, the SBA approved forgiveness of the Society's PPP loan in the amount of \$1,422,000.
+The Society will recognize the full amount of the forgiven loan as a contribution made in the year ended December 31, 2021, which is included in contributions on the accompanying statement of changes in net assets.